verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 ## Admin cluster
 A Verrazzano admin cluster is a central management point for:
 - Deploying and undeploying applications to the managed clusters registered with the admin cluster.
-- Viewing logs and metrics for both Verrazzano components and applications that reside in the managed clusters.
+- Viewing logs and metrics for both Verrazzano Components and applications that reside in the managed clusters.

 You may register one or more managed clusters with the admin cluster by creating a VerrazzanoManagedCluster resource in the `verrazzano-mc` namespace of an admin cluster.